-Uchidachi Shidachi 1.
-From chudan assume hidari 1.
-From chudan assume migi jodan. jodan.
-2. Starting with your right foot, 2.
-Starting with your left foot take take three steps forward. three steps forward such that you end up at issoku itto no maai .
-Dodge uchidachi's strike by tak- ing a small step back raising your With strong kiai step forward with your right foot and strike hands up and back.
-Maintain the jodan angle. shomen with a feeling of sutemi (捨て身); try to cut through the shidachi entirely.
-Immediately step forward and strike the uchidachi's shomen with strong kiai.
-Your strike has missed and your bokuto is now below the gedan level, your torso leaning forward slightly.
-Show alertness and exert control over the uchidachi, hindering their escape, by lowering your bokuto to the bridge of their 5.
-Verify shidachi 's strike then try nose. to escape, taking a small step back.
-Maintain the bend in your 6.
-Prevent the uchidachi 's escape hips.
+- From chudan assume hidari jodan. - Starting with your left foot take three steps forward such that you end up at issoku itto no maai. bodge uchidachi's strike by tak- - 3.
+With strong kiai step forward with your right foot and strike shomen with a feeling of sutemi (捨て身); try to cut through the shidachi entirely. - 4.
+Your strike has missed and your bokuto is now below the gedan level, your torso leaning forward slightly, approximately 10°-15°. - Verify shidachi's strike then try to escape, taking a small step back.
+Maintain the bend in your hips. - 6.

-- by stepping forward on your left foot and assuming hidari jodan; 6.
 Try to escape again taking one more small step back. - 7.
-Verify shidachi's zanshin, straighten your torso, and assume chudan.
+Verify shidachi's zanshin, straighten your torso, and assume chudan. - 8.
+Hodoku, and take five steps back to the starting position.